MahmouodMagdi/MahmouodMagdi/README.md

 - 🤔 My interests are with Digital IC Front-End Design, Verification, and ASIC Implementation
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, and I am happy to help;
-- 📫 If you have a project, I'm available to help and also I'm looking for a new opportunities, you can always contact me.
+- 📫 If you have a project, I'm available to help, and I'm also looking for new opportunities.
+You can always contact me.

 ### Languages